-Below is a screen shot from cinematographer Robert Cline's 1942 Range Busters masterpiece, "Thunder River Feud."
-The large rock formation behind the rider is Hangdog.
-This is the "gladiator armor" view of Hangdog, which has a wide range of intriguing looks from various angles.
+In the above screen shot from cinematographer Robert Cline's 1942 Range Busters masterpiece, "Thunder River Feud," the large rock formation behind the rider is Hangdog.
+This is the "gladiator armor" view of Hangdog, one of its more widely filmed angles.

-A different "face" of Hangdog is seen below, in the 1948 Paramount Western "Albuquerque," starring Randolph Scott.
+A different "face" of Hangdog is seen above, in the Paramount Western "Albuquerque," starring Randolph Scott.
 This is the view from the south, more or less, and you can see Cactus Hill in the background.

-Please click on the link below if you might be interested in buying "Thunder River Feud" off Amazon.
+You can click on the link below if you're interested in buying "Thunder River Feud" off Amazon.
 I recommend the movie — not for great acting or plot, but for a lot of weird shots of the Iverson Movie Ranch by the mad genius, cinematographer Robert Cline.